 The Kubota Group will contribute to the development of a sustainable society by engaging in environmental management practices under its brand statement "For Earth, For Life."
 The Environmental Vision is an environmentally conscious business guideline toward 2050 with an emphasis placed on environmental conservation efforts such as climate change mitigation measures.
-Environmental Vision Target Situation toward 2050 from an Environmental Perspective - While challenging to achieve zero environmental impact, we will contribute to realizing a carbon neutral and resilient society in the field of "food, water, and the environment."
+Environmental Vision - Target Situation toward 2050 from an Environmental Perspective -

-Taking on the Challenge of Carbon Neutrality Based on the situation of CO2 emissions in the product life cycle as a whole, we believe that it is important to tackle reducing CO2 emissions when manufacturing and using products.
-Toward the realization of a carbon neutral society, we will promote reduction of greenhouse gas emissions and energy-saving, improvement of fuel consumption of products, motorized products, and reduction of CO2 emissions in the products' life cycles as a whole.
-At the same time, through the provision of products and solutions, we will help reduce CO2 emissions generated from social activities and join forces to take on the challenge of realizing substantially zero CO2 emissions by the year 2050.
-Company-wide efforts to reduce CO2 emissions Even with expansion of business operations, solutions such as next-generation power contribute to reducing CO2 emissions from the entire value chain.
+While challenging to achieve zero environmental impact, we will contribute to realizing a carbon neutral and resilient society in the field of "food, water, and the environment."
+Taking on the Challenge of Carbon Neutrality Based on the situation of CO_2 emissions in the product life cycle as a whole, we believe that it is important to tackle reducing CO_2 emissions when manufacturing and using products.
+Toward the realization of a carbon neutral society, we will promote reduction of greenhouse gas emissions and energy-saving, improvement of fuel consumption of products, motorized products, and reduction of CO_2 emissions in the products' life cycles as a whole.
+At the same time, through the provision of products and solutions, we will help reduce CO_2 emissions generated from social activities and join forces to take on the challenge of realizing substantially zero CO_2 emissions by the year 2050.
+Company-wide efforts to reduce CO2 emissions

 Kubota's efforts to realize its Environmental Vision Scope 1 and 2 emission reductions Further reducing CO2 emissions through continuous improvements in production efficiency, fuel switching and the introduction of renewable energy.
-Solar power system installed on the factory Scope 1: Direct emissions by the company itself Scope 2: Indirect emissions from purchased electricity, etc Scope 3 emission reductions cells, etc.

-Decarbonizing power through electrification, hybrid-power, fuel

-Scope 3: Emissions by others or at
+Solar power system installed on the factory rooftop (China) Scope 1: Direct emissions by the company itself Scope 2: Indirect emissions from purchased electricity, etc Scope 3 emission reductions Decarbonizing power through electrification, hybrid-power, fuel cells, etc. Scope 3: Emissions by others or at customers' sites related to the company's activities

-h el

-Kuboh

-customers' sites related to the company's activities Electric construction machinery and tractor

-Contributing to reducing CO2 emissions from society and creating a resilient society

-Increasing crop yield per unit area and improving work efficiency through robotized machinery and ICT to save energy and resources in the agricultural sector.
+Electric construction machinery and tractor Contributing to reducing CO2 emissions from society and creating a resilient society Increasing crop yield per unit area and improving work efficiency through robotized machinery and ICT to save energy and resources in the agricultural sector.

-Kubota Smart Agri System software interface

-Contributing to reducing irrigation requirements, using the WATARAS^{} field water management system with rice paddies leveraged to control river flooding.
+Kubota Smart Agri System software interface Contributing to reducing irrigation requirements, using the WATARAS field water management system with rice paddies leveraged to control river flooding.

-A field water management system that

-remotely and automatically controls the

-irrigation and drainage of rice paddies

-while monitoring water levels and
+A field water management system that remotely and automatically controls the irrigation and drainage of rice paddies while monitoring water levels and temperatures

-temperatures

-The WATARAS field water management system The Kubota Group's performance on reducing environmental loads Trends in CO2 Emissions and Emissions per Unit of Sales
+The WATARAS field water management system

+■ The Kubota Group's performance on reducing environmental loads Trends in CO2 Emissions and Emissions per Unit of Sales

-1 CO2 emissions refer to those of Scope 1 and 2, including greenhouse gas emissions from non-energy sources.
-2 CO2 emissions per unit of consolidated net sales Trends in Waste, Etc. (including valuable resources) and Waste Discharge per Unit of Sales
+- 1 CO2 emissions refer to those of Scope 1 and 2, including greenhouse gas emissions from non-energy sources. - 2 CO2 emissions per unit of consolidated net sales

+Trends in Waste, Etc. (including valuable resources) and Waste Discharge per Unit of Sales